Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 ## A pious hope

-So while the `distutils` removal was coming down the line like an oncoming freight train, all we could try to do is cross our fingers that _a_ Fortran compiler would be ready in time (most likely either llvm-flang or LFortran), and be as prepared as possible in terms of having all the other pieces ready to go – for example, LLVM is a big baby, and keeping the compiler stack up-to-date
+So while the `distutils` removal was coming down the line like an oncoming freight train, all we could try to do is cross our fingers that _one_ Fortran compiler would be ready in time (most likely either llvm-flang or LFortran), and be as prepared as possible in terms of having all the other pieces ready to go – for example, LLVM is a big baby, and keeping the compiler stack up-to-date